-1. First, I packed my metal umbrella because the planet has acid rain 2.
-Excitedly, I captured the insects because I wanted to study them.
+2. Excitedly, I captured the insects because I wanted to study then

 Write Away!

 Now you're ready to write your log!
 Use your plan (and the model for Zargon 9 if it helps) to draft your log on a separate piece of paper.